MicrosoftDocs/Viva/Viva/goals/import-okrs-projects.md

 - Org owner

 > [!NOTE]
-> Note that team owners can only import OKRs to teams where they are the team owner and not to the Org level.
+> Team owners can only import OKRs to teams where they are the team owner and not to the Org level.

 ### How can users know if OKRs didn’t import successfully, and how they can reupload?